machingclee/2020-12-09-photoshop-script/README.md

 ---

-### Decrease By 30 Opacity.jsx and Increase By 30 Opacity.jsx
+### Decrease Opacity By 30.jsx and Increase Opacity By 30.jsx
 - As named.